-- (f) A concise summary of a regulatory analysis required under this section must be published in the [administrative bulletin] at least [20] days before the earliest of: - (1) the end of the period during which persons may make written submissions on the rule proposed to be adopted; - (2) the end of the period during which an oral proceeding may be requested; or - (3) the date of any required oral proceeding on the rule proposed to be adopted.

-Regulatory analyses are widely used as part of the rulemaking process in the states.
-The subsection also provides for submission to the rules review entity in the state, if the state has one.
+1 (d) An agency preparing a regulatory analysis under this section shall also prepare a 2 concise summary of the regulatory analysis.
+3 (e) An agency preparing a regulatory analysis under this section shall file the analysis 4 with the [publisher] in the manner provided in Section 315 [and submit it to the [regulatory 5 review agency] [department of finance and revenue] [other]].
+6 (f) The concise summary of a regulatory analysis required under this section must be 7 published in the [administrative bulletin] at least [20] days before the earliest of: 8 (1) the end of the period during which persons may make written submissions on 9 the rule proposed to be adopted; 10 (2) the end of the period during which an oral proceeding may be requested; or 11 (3) the date of any required oral proceeding on the rule proposed to be adopted.
+12 13 14 15 16 17 Regulatory analyses are widely used as part of the rulemaking process in the states.
+The subsection also provides for submission to the rules review entity in the state, if the state has one States that already have regulatory analysis laws can utilize the provisions of Section 305 to the extent that this section is not inconsistent with existing law other than this act.
+19 SECTION 306.

-SECTION 306.
 PUBLIC PARTICIPATION.

-- (a) For at least [30] days after publication of a notice of the proposed adoption of a rule, an agency shall allow persons to submit information and comment on a rule proposed by the agency.
-The information or comments may be submitted electronically or in writing. - (b) The agency shall consider fully all information and comments submitted respecting a rule proposed to be adopted by the agency. - (c) Unless a public hearing is required by law other than this [act], an agency is not required to hold a public hearing on a rule proposed to be adopted.
-If an agency does hold a public hearing, the agency may allow persons to present orally information and comments with respect to the rule. - (d) A public hearing on a rule proposed to be adopted may not be held earlier than [30] days after notice of its location and time is published in the [administrative bulletin]. - (e) An agency official shall preside at a public hearing on a rule proposed to be adopted.
+20 (a) For at least [30] days after publication of a notice of the proposed adoption of a rule, 21 an agency shall allow persons to submit information and comment on a rule proposed by the 22 agency.
+The information or comments may be submitted electronically or in writing.
+23 (b) The agency shall consider fully all information and comments submitted respecting a 24 rule proposed to be adopted by the agency.
+25 (c) Unless a public hearing is required by law other than this [act], an agency is not 26 required to hold a public hearing on a rule proposed to be adopted.
+If an agency does hold a

-If the presiding agency official is not the agency head, the official shall prepare a memorandum for consideration by the agency head summarizing the contents of the presentations made at the oral proceeding.
-Oral proceedings must be open to the public and recorded by stenographic or other means.
+- public hearing, the agency may allow persons to present information and comments with respect to the rule orally.
+Oral proceedings must be open to the public and may be recorded. - (d) A public hearing on a rule proposed to be adopted may not be held earlier than [30] days after notice of its location and time is published in the [administrative bulletin]. - (e) An agency representative shall preside at a public hearing on a rule proposed to be adopted.
+If the presiding agency representative is not the agency head, the representative shall prepare a memorandum for consideration by the agency head summarizing the contents of the presentations made at the oral proceeding.

-(f) If the default procedural rules promulgated under Section 204 do not include provisions for the conduct of public hearings, each agency shall issue rules for the conduct of public hearings.